Average Variable Cost Formula (Table of Contents)

 Average Variable Cost Formula – Example #2

 Let us take the example of ABC Ltd., which is a corrugated box manufacturer.
-Last year, the company gradually increased its production volume to check at what point the variable cost breaches the selling price.
-Accordingly, the following cost and production data is available, Calculate at which level of production the average variable cost breaches the selling price if the selling price is $9 per box.
+Last year, the company gradually increased its production volume to check when the variable cost breaches the selling price.
+Accordingly, the following cost and production data are available.
+Calculate at which level of production the average variable cost breaches the selling price if the selling price is $9 per box.
 Also, plot the graph for average variable cost against the production volume.

 Solution: